zoobab/website/docs/concepts/service-catalog/index.md

   planName: mysql-plan
 ```

-The following is a sequence diagram illustrating the steps involved in listing Managed Services available from a Service Broker:
+The following is a sequence diagram illustrating the steps involved in provisioning a new instance of a Managed Service:

 ![Provision a Service](/images/docs/service-catalog-provision.svg){:height="80%" width="80%"}